molily/molily.de/_posts/2019-02-03-testing-angular.md

 ## End-to-end testing

 We have successfully written unit and integration tests using Karma, Jasmine and Angular’s own testing tools.
-These precise tests give confidence that a single application part – like a Component or Service - or a connection of parts works as intended.
+These precise tests give confidence that a single application part – like a Component or Service - or a group pf connected parts work as intended.

 Karma and Jamine tests take a technical perspective.
 They focus on the front-end JavaScript code alone and run it in an controlled and isolated test environment.
 What is really important though is whether the whole application works _for the user_.